Relics associated with Jesus: Bodily relics

 Christian teaching states that Christ ascended into heaven corporeally.
 Therefore, the only parts of his body available for veneration are those obtained prior to the Ascension.
 At various points in history, a number of churches in Europe have claimed to possess the Holy Prepuce, Jesus' foreskin from his Circumcision; tears shed by Christ when mourning Lazarus; the blood of Christ shed during the crucifixion; a milk tooth that fell out of the mouth of Jesus at the age of 9; beard hair, head hair, Christ's nails.
-A section of the Holy Umbilical Cord believed to remain from the birth of Christ is currently in the Archbasilica of St. John Lateran.